qoherent/ria-hub-docs/docs/content/Usage/actions/faq.md

 ![labels](/img/usage/actions/labels.png)

-Agent labels are reported to the Gitea instance by the runner during registration.
+Agent labels are reported to the RIA Hub instance by the runner during registration.
-Custom labels, on the other hand, are added manually by a Gitea administrator or owners of the organization or repository (depending on the level of the runner).
+Custom labels, on the other hand, are added manually by a RIA Hub administrator or owners of the organization or repository (depending on the level of the runner).

 However, the design here needs improvement, as it currently has some rough edges.
 You can add a custom label such as `centos` to a registered runner, which means the runner will receive jobs with `runs-on: centos`.